kyma-project/eventing-tools/docs/loadtest/README.md

 The load generated per event type is extracted from the event type.
 To do this, the event type must match the following pattern:
 `<event-name>.v<Number of events per second>`.
 For example, `order.created.v500` creates events of type order.create.v500 and the sender tries to publish 500 events per second.

-> Note: Encoding the EPS in the event type version is used only for debugging purposes and is not a production use-case.
+> Note: Encoding the EPS in the event type version is used only for debugging purposes and is not a production use case.

 > There is no special handling of subscriptions otherwise.
 The `sink` and also the `maxInFlight` settings will be respected.

 This publisher works best in combination with the loadtest-subscriber.
 Two instances of the subscriber are deployed using the kustomize deployment.
-Configure the subscriptions to use those by setting the sink to `loadtest-subscriber-0.eventing-test.svc.cluster.local` or `loadtest-subscriber-1.eventing-test.svc.cluster.local`
+To configure the subscriptions to use those two instances, set the sink to `loadtest-subscriber-0.eventing-test.svc.cluster.local` or `loadtest-subscriber-1.eventing-test.svc.cluster.local`

 ## Configurations